eslint/eslint/docs/developer-guide/nodejs-api.md

 #### Return Value

 * (`Promise<LintResult[]>`)<br>
   The promise that will be fulfilled with an array of [LintResult] objects.
-The length of this array is `1` at most, but it's an array to because of aligning to the [`eslint.lintFiles()`][eslint-lintfiles] method.
+This is an array (despite there being only one lint result) in order to keep the interfaces between this and the [`eslint.lintFiles()`][eslint-lintfiles] method similar.

 ### ◆ eslint.calculateConfigForFile(filePath)